Submitting a Name Change Request

 In order to prevent someone from changing the name on a certificate to someone's name who did not rightfully earn the credential, we want to ensure that credential issuers approve of name changes.
 It is a very easy process to submit this request:

 First, you need to show that you are the authorized owner of the certificate.
-If you click 'Request a Name Change' in the sidebar of your certificate, you will need to enter the verification email sent to you to make any changes to the credential.
+If you view 'Request a Name Change' in the sidebar of your certificate, you will see that you will need to be signed in to access this option.